Kisapmata (film): Restoration

 The digital restoration of the film was originally funded by de Leon and used an original print the director had kept at the Asian Film Archive in Singapore.
 This print used was of the "final cut" that screened at the Cannes Film Festival, not the edited and censored version shown at the Metro Manila Film Festival.
-The restoration itself was done by L’Immagine Ritrovata, the same film lab De Leon worked with for the restoration of his 1982 film Batch '81, as well as Lina Brocka's 1975 film Maynila, sa mga Kuko ng Liwanag, on which de Leon was cinematographer and co-producer.
+The restoration itself was done by L'Immagine Ritrovata, the same film lab De Leon worked with for the restoration of his 1982 film Batch '81, as well as Lino Brocka's 1975 film Manila in the Claws of Light, on which de Leon was cinematographer and co-producer.
 While Kisapmata was in the process of being restored, Union Bank, the parent company of the defunct production company Bancom Audiovision, reimbursed de Leon half of the restoration cost and offered co-ownership.

 On August 31, 2020, the restored version premiered at the 34th Il Cinema Ritrovato, a festival dedicated to recovered and restored classics, in Bologna, Italy.

+The restoration's opening break bumper includes a dedication to several cast and crew members who had died since the original premiere: production designer Cesar Hernando, as well as actors Charito Solis, Jay Ilagan, Vic Silayan, and Ruben Rustia.

+Home media

+On December 19, 2020, the restored version of Kisapmata was made available to stream for free for one day through de Leon's Vimeo account "Citizen Jake."
+The original intention was to stream it on December 20 to coincide with the date of the final scene in the film, but it was determined that December 19, a Saturday, would have more viewers.
+Discussing the stream, de Leon commented, "I am calling it the most macabre Christmas movie ever."

+The film was released on Blu-ray Disc in March 2023 as part of Carlotta Film's five-box set of select films directed by de Leon.

+Stage play

+In 2025, Tanghalang Pilipino adapted the film as a stage play.
+The main cast had Jonathan Tadioan as Dadong, Lhorvie Nuevo-Tadioan as Dely, Toni Go-Yadao as Mila, and Marco Viaña as Noel.
+It was adapted from the movie version and directed by Guelan Varela-Luarca.
+The assistant directors were Rafael Jimenez and Kat Batara, the movement direction was done by JM Cabling, set design by Joey Mendoza, costume design by Bonsai Cielo, music and sound design Arvy Dimaculangan, lighting design and technical direction D Cortezano, and intimacy direction by Missy Maramara.